 Whatever the task is, make sure the process is very clear before trying to outsource it.
 Of course, your provider can also help you formulate these requirements.

 After developing the process in step two, step three will be much easier.
-Document the process in a step-by-step guide that can be handed off to your external team.
+Break down the process in a step-by-step guide.
+The guide will be provided to your external team.
 Include screenshots, videos, and written content that explains and illustrates the process.

 By completing this training package, you will save yourself substantial time in educating an outsourcing specialist on how to handle the process.
 You do not have to train the outsourced team yourself (unless you want to) – just provide the materials.